project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

-# CHIP BL702 Lighting App Example
+# CHIP BL70X Lighting App Example

-BL702/BL704/BL706 is highly integrated BLE and IEEE 802.15.4 combo chipsets for IoT applications.
+BL70X is highly integrated BLE and IEEE 802.15.4 combo chipset for IoT applications, and BL702 is a general name for BL70X family.

-This example functions as a Thread light bulb device type, with on/off, level and color capabilities.
+This example is powered by BL706 and functions as a Thread light bulb device type, with on/off, level and color capabilities.
 The steps were verified with following boards:

     -   BL706-IoT-DVK
     -   BL706-NIGHT-LIGHT
-        > Note, please make sure both of flash and `PSRAM` shipped with develop
-        > board/device are at lease 2MB.

 ## Build